alexrobbins/parquet-thrift-cascalog/README.md

 ### Projection

 Parquet also supports projections (in the relational algebra sense).
-Many data jobs require only a subset of an objects fields.
+Many data jobs require only a subset of an object's fields.
 For example, if we wanted only the `id` and `first_name` fields of a larger Name object, we could pass a projection string to specify the fields we cared about.